dcycle/dcycleu/_posts/2015-05-20-02-continuous-integration-setup.md

 There are certain _requirements_ to making a build work.

-A few years ago, before Docker, Vagrant, and DevOps, there would be several requirements to successfully build your software; there requirements would generally be on an outdated wiki page somewhere, or more likely in one person's head.
+A few years ago, before Docker, Vagrant, and DevOps, there would be several requirements to successfully build your software; these requirements would generally be on an outdated wiki page somewhere, or more likely in one person's head, and that person would likely be on vacation.
 Building would be painful, error-prone, and take hours, because dozens of requirements had to be just right in order for your build to work.

 Before DevOps, building the Jekyll site on which we are working (taking the code and making a website with it) would require Ruby, Jekyll, something called `execjs`; Nginx or some other webserver; you would have to set permissions correctly; every one of these pieces of software would have to be of a certain version in order to work, and then the entire thing would only work on certain operating systems (trying it on a Mac, for example, would typically require foraging through forum posts).